 The taught courses support your research: they introduce you to research design and methods, both quantitative and qualitative, appropriate to research in business and economics.
 At the heart of the programme is the learning contract between you and the research supervisor.
 The supervisor is an expert in your chosen area and will guide you through the process of: defining the aims of your research project, and its expected deliverables; outlining a suitable programme of work, monitoring its realisation, and helping you to keep your commitments; guiding you to obtaining ethical approval to realise your research programme, if your planned study requires it; identifying any further taught courses and training events (in addition to mandatory ones) to be attended in support of your research project.
 The supervisor is your first point of contact in the Faculty.

-At the end of this degree, successful students may wish to register for a doctoral programme, since this MA provides a useful taster of research training and experience for those considering this route.
+At the end of this degree, you may wish to register for a doctoral programme, since this MA provides a useful taster of research training and experience if you are considering this route.

 The aims of the programme are:

 European Economic Area tuition fee is applicable to the students from EU countries, Iceland, Liechtenstein, Norway and Switzerland.)

 Students are assessed through submission of their thesis and an oral examination.
 They also have to pass a small number of preparatory training courses.

 This programme prepares students for a career in research, whether in academia or in the research and development departments of businesses or government bodies.